kamarabbas99/kamarabbas99.github.io/README.md

 4. **Uploading resume** :- To the newly created repository the resume can be uploaded by Add file-> Upload files **Note** :- The name of the resume file should always be index.md as it is a requirement for the next step.
 You can also upload a readme.md file or choose to edit the default readme.md provided by github.
 5. **Hosting it using Github pages**:- As Andrew Etter said, "You should build and host a website, not distribute PDFs, but it bears repeating.
 Even the best documentation, like software, eventually goes out of date."
 Therefore we can create a static website and host it on github pages.
 Etter further added that static websites are simple, portable, secure and have no database or server side dependencies.
 Github pages is really cool static site generator and also provides some of the jekyll themes.
-If you want to use your own custom theme then refer to the link in **More Resources** section
+If you want to use your own custom theme then refer to the link in  [**More Resourses **](https://github.com/kamarabbas99/kamarabbas99.github.io/blob/main/README.md#more-resourses) section
   Go to settings from the repository page
   Then, click on pages
    Select the theme from a list of jekyll theme available